current position

 For (occasionally updated) research activities, see: wilde news

 I moved to Kolding, Denmark (from Australia) in December 2014, to work at SDU.
 For seven years, I was situated in a cross-faculty research group, working from Engineering, initially, then from the Humanities.
 In 2021, I joined the MERE research group , in Social Sciences, to engage with Environmental Economics and food systems transitions.
+This move has enabled me to broaden my understanding of how to develop impactful artistic research that speaks to diverse listenings.

 Before moving to Denmark I donated my electronics to Media Lab Melbourne, my circus equipment (via Anni Davey of Circus Oz) to Sosina Wogayehu’s GAMO Circus School of Ethiopia, and my Japanese fabrics and sewing bits and pieces to the fabulous Tania Spława-Neyman, to glean or give away.
 I then rode my (at the time) brand-new BMW G650GS motorbike around and up the centre of Australia (2,000km/7days around Tasmania learning how to ride, then 26,000km/83 days around the mainland).
 I finished the trip having had my bike and licence for less than a year, fundamentally changed by the process.
 A patchy blog account is here: grrrrty.wordpress.com.
 The pink lines on the map show the journey: